-• Number of people in the elevator?
+- Number of people in the elevator?

-• Condition of people in the elevator?
+- Condition of people in the elevator?

-• Number of injuries?
+- Number of injuries?

-• Condition of the elevator?
+- Condition of the elevator?

-• Names of people in the elevator?
+- Names of people in the elevator?

-• Company names?
+- Company names?

-• Telephone numbers?
+- Telephone numbers?

-• Who you would like notified?
+- Information on who you would like to be notified?

 Security personnel will maintain constant communication with the elevator occupants checking on physical condition and inform them that elevator staff is working on the condition.